 - Communication aids including tablets, voice synthesizers, and computers

 While cerebral palsy itself is not progressive, complications may be.
 For the best results from therapy and other treatments, it is imperative to begin as soon as possible.
-This requires an early diagnosis and a knowledgeable team of medical care providers.
+This requires an early diagnosis and a knowledgeable team of medical professionals.

 In many cases, treatment and therapy can significantly improve functioning in children with cerebral palsy.
 Many can go on to live independently or require less assistance.

 Is Cerebral Palsy a Type of Cognitive Issue Caused by a Birth Injury?

 Cerebral palsy is not a type of cognitive issue caused by a birth injury, although mental impairments often co-occur.
 It is a motor and movement disorder caused by a perinatal injury to certain areas of the brain.
 In addition to cognitive issues, children with cerebral palsy may also have epilepsy, learning disabilities, autism, and behavioral concerns.
 These are co-occurring conditions in addition to the challenges posed by their physical symptoms of cerebral palsy.

 Cerebral Palsy Is the Most Common Motor Disability in Children

 Cerebral palsy is a brain injury that occurs when certain parts of the brain do not get enough blood and/or oxygen during labor and delivery.
 Almost any type of complication that could cause this can lead to cerebral palsy, including:

 - Long and difficult births resulting in head trauma to the baby